Carl Leavitt Hubbs: Scientific research

 Hubbs issued 712 publications.
 At first, he studied the fish of the Great Lakes but after moving to La Jolla, he expanded his research to include marine mammals.
 He also served as an active adviser, both through articles for popular magazines, the Encyclopædia Britannica, and radio broadcasts.
 He educated the public from 1920 to 1930 the need to protect the habitats of marine mammals.
 For his environmental protection work he received a gold medal of the San Diego Natural History Society.

 Hubbs was a member of several of learned societies, participating in the American Society of Ichthyologists and Herpetologists, the Wildlife Society of San Diego Natural History Society, and the National Academy of Sciences of the Linnean Society of London.
 He received numerous awards from the Academy of Natural Sciences and the California Academy of Sciences.
 He was awarded the 1964 Leidy Award from the Academy of Natural Sciences of Philadelphia.

 Personal life

-Hubbs was married to mathematician Laura Cornelia Clark Hubbs, sister of ichthyologist Frances Naomi Clark.
+Hubbs was married to mathematician Laura Cornelia Clark Hubbs, sister of ichthyologist Frances Clark.
 They met on a field trip of the Stanford Natural History Club.
 They married on June 15, 1918.
 His wife, who had also studied at Stanford, having received her BA in 1915 and her master's degree in 1916, taught math.
 The couple worked there and had three children who survived to adulthood: Frances, born in 1919; Clark, born in 1921; and Earl, born in 1922.
-Frances, who married the ichthyologist Robert Rush Miller, and Clark both became ichthyologists, while Earl became a National Park ranger and in later years a high school biology teacher.
+Frances, who married the ichthyologist Robert Miller, and Clark both became ichthyologists, while Earl became a National Park ranger and in later years a high school biology teacher.